 Here’s an example of why so many people mistrust the city’s timeline: The small Lower East Side Luther Gulick Park is undergoing renovation.
 In February 2016, the city started constructing a restroom, due to be done in Oct.
 2016.
 It’s still not done.
 It’s now due to be opened until Dec.
 2019.
 Just hold it until then.
 (Update: the bathroom opened in mid-2020.
 It was often closed after that because of a problem with the plumbing.)

 4) ENVIRONMENTAL DESTRUCTION: Bulldozing 1,000 mature trees and all the greenery in the park is environmentally destructive–a way to speed climate change not just in the long term but in the short term for our neighborhood.
-We need the trees in our park to help cleanse the air.
+We need the trees in our park to help cleanse and cool the air.
 This area has extraordinarily high asthma rates.
 It will take years to rebuild the park, and the new trees will be saplings.
 It could take a generation to get the same environmental benefits from trees that we now have—and since the park is only designed to accommodate sea level rise until 2050, it will have to be demolished again and rebuilt even higher in just as the trees provide meaningful health benefits.

 5) HARD SEAWALL NOT BEST PRACTICE: A hard seawall against the river is not considered a best practice in parks around the world.
 Resilient, floodable coastlines can absorb storm surges.
 A seawall can abut the FDR Drive to provide protection to the neighborhood.
 (See States shift from Seawalls to Living Shorelines)